ValdsonSilva/Valdsonsilva/README.md

 # <div align="center">Hi, I'm Valdson 🙋‍♂️</div>
 #### <div align="center">  💻 Front-end developer</div>

-I'm degree in System Analising and Developing from Institute Federal from Piaui and currently work as a freelance front-end developer with React.js.
+I'm graduating in Systems Analysis and Development from the Federal Institute of Piauí and currently working as a freelance front-end developer with React.js.
 This repository contains academic projects and personal studies.

 # <div>Skills </div>
 <br>